Alexia/php7mar/README.md

 **-t**
 ```
 	Types of tests to run.
 	By default all tests will run.
 This option allows tests to be selected using a comma delimited list.
-Allowable values: critical, nuances, and syntax.
+Allowable values: critical, nuance, and syntax.
-		*Example: -t="syntax,nuances"*
+		*Example: -t="syntax,nuance"*
 ```

 **--php**